 Modern Slavery, Human Trafficking Policy

 1.1.
 The Modern Slavery Act 2015 (the ‘Act’) requires organisations whose turnover exceeds £36m per annum to prepare and make available a statement on slavery and human trafficking each financial year.
 The Government encourages all businesses to develop an appropriate and effective response to modern slavery.
 Businesses may choose to take further action over and above what is prescribed by the Act but this will be a decision for individual businesses themselves.
-Pacifica Home Services turnover now exceeds the threshold requirement, and our Statement and Policy addresses the requirements as stated in the legislation.
-This also demonstrates that Pacifica Home Services is a responsible employer with strong CSR (Corporate Social Responsibility) initiatives.
+PHS (as defined above) turnover now exceeds the threshold requirement, and our Statement and Policy addresses the requirements as stated in the legislation.
+This also demonstrates that PHS is a responsible employer with strong CSR (Corporate Social Responsibility) initiatives.
 This ensures our Statement and Policy means we are compliant with The Modern Slavery Act 2015.

-1.2 Pacifica Home Services considers that modern slavery and human trafficking in all their various forms and guises are a crime in the UK and much of the world and a violation of fundamental human rights.
+1.2 PHS considers that modern slavery and human trafficking in all their various forms and guises are a crime in the UK and much of the world and a violation of fundamental human rights.

 1.4 The Act applies to all organisations with a turnover, that is, the total turnover of a company and its subsidiaries – of £36 million or more which are either incorporated in the UK or carry on a business in the UK.
 Section 54 of the Act requires those organisations to prepare and publish a statement setting out the steps that they have taken during that financial year to ensure that slavery and human trafficking are not taking place:

 The law came into force on 29 October 2015.
 The requirement to publish an anti-slavery statement only applies for financial years ending on or after 31 March 2016.
-Pacifica commits to publishing an annual statement on modern slavery and human trafficking.
-The turnover for Pacifica Home Services Limited and it’s wholly owned subsidiary Oakes Energy Services Limited is likely to exceed the £36m threshold in the Accounts which will be published on Companies House for financial year ending
+PHS commits to publishing an annual statement on modern slavery and human trafficking.
+The turnover for PHS and its wholly owned subsidiary Oakes Energy Services Limited is expected to continue to exceed the £36m threshold in the Accounts which will be published on Companies House for financial year ending 31 March.
+This means that PHS is “relevant” under the legislation and is therefore is required to provide a statement and post this onto its website.

-2.1 The economic, social and environmental footprint of our business activity is a fundamental consideration in Pacifica Home Services commitment to responsible and sustainable business growth.
-Pacifica Home Services has been trading since 2003 providing appliance repairs and heating installations with associated works throughout the United Kingdom.
+2.1 The economic, social and environmental footprint of our business activity is a fundamental consideration in PHS commitment to responsible and sustainable business growth.
+PHS has been trading since 2003 providing heating, renewable and insulation installations and associated works such as servicing, repairs and maintenance throughout the United Kingdom.

 3.1.
-The Directors and senior management team of Pacifica Home Services have overall responsibility for ensuring this policy complies with our legal and ethical obligations, and that all persons working for us or on our behalf in any capacity comply with it.
+The Directors and senior management team of PHS have overall responsibility for ensuring this policy complies with our legal and ethical obligations, and that all persons working for us or on our behalf in any capacity comply with it.

 3.2.
 The prevention, detection and reporting of modern slavery in any part of our business or supply chain is the responsibility of all persons working for us or on our behalf in any capacity (including our employees, suppliers, workers, directors, agents, distributors and all third-party business partners to include subcontractors).